RePlasma/HamiltonianSimulation/README.md

 # HamiltonianSimulation
-Simulation of simple Hamiltonian as in Nielsen and Chuang
+Simulation of simple Hamiltonian as in Nielsen and Chuang 2nd edition section 4.7 p210

 Original authors: Michael A. Nielsen, Isaac L. Chuang \
 Reproduced by: Óscar Amaro